-J.R. has spent nearly two decades connecting higher education and nonprofits through meaningful community engagement partnerships to strengthen their impact and better orchestrate their narratives as one.
-His work on embedding community engagement into campus culture has been adopted by more than 40 colleges and universities across the globe, and he has written and won over $4 million of grants to support such engagement efforts.
+J.R.
+Jamison has spent two decades connecting higher education and nonprofits through meaningful community engagement partnerships to strengthen their impact and better orchestrate their narratives as one.
+His work on embedding community engagement into campus culture has been adopted by more than 40 colleges and universities across the globe, and he has written and won over $7 million of grants to support such engagement efforts.

 J.R. is the Executive Director of the Indiana Campus Compact where he works closely with the Board of Directors to oversee all aspects of the organization, including: staff leadership and direction, finances and development, new partnerships, and recruitment and retention of colleges and universities.

 He also serves as an editor for the International Journal of Research on Service-Learning and Community Engagement, on the Board of Governors for the Alexander M. Bracken Library, and as a co-chair for the 8th International Symposium on Service-Learning at the University of Nicosia (Cyprus).

 In addition to his work in higher education, J.R. is a founder of The Facing Project, a national organization that creates a more understanding and empathetic world through stories that inspire action, and he co-hosts The Facing Project Radio Show on NPR.